 This board is still pretty broad and only features some of the learning tasks associated with each of these categories.
 The hardest part about building this learning plan was realizing that it is going to take a tremendous amount of patience and be something that I have to work off of for years to come to even become close to accomplishing what I want to.
 That in itself poses a challenge because most of what I am interested in learning is technology based, which as we know is always changing.
 This means that something I found as a resource for my board a few months ago could become outdated and irrelevant by time I get to that category or card.
 Essentially, my learning plan is always changing and shifting.

 Something I have tried to implement in my learning plan are small projects that utilize the topics I just learned as a way to ensure I am retaining and understanding the information, for example, after learning about compute shaders, I have a project to create a hydraulic erosion simulation.
 These projects are what I plan to make the majority of my blog posts on.
 They will cover a variety of topics, but will all be technology related, as that is what I am most interested in writing about and will help to keep this site relevant to my portfolio.
 Ideally, I will complete one of those mini projects every month and be able to do a write up on it, but realistically they will probably end up a little more sparse.
-With that being said, I am making a commitment to make at least one blog post a month to hopefully help keep me on track and productive.

 In addition to the minor projects I also have a few large scale items in the works.
 These are, SUDS: my student innovation project, Isla Inca: a game being developed by my company Half-Way Games, and a depth camera motion tracking system.
 I will make sure to keep the blogs updated with information about the project of these three major endeavours in the form of a little designated section in each monthly post.
 In case you are wondering about these projects I'll share a short description of each: